natasaignjatovic05/group-5-imdb-labmt-project/README.md

-# Inferring Happiness in IMDb Reviews with labMT
+# Inferring Happiness in long and short IMDb Reviews with labMT

 For Mini Project 1, see [mini_project_1.md](mini_project_1.md).